LispCookbook/cl-cookbook/testing.md

 Here a new suite named `read-file-as-string` has been defined.
 It is declared to be a child suite of `my-system` as specified by the `:in` keyword.
 The macro `in-suite` sets it as the default suite for test defined later.

 ### Defining tests

+Before diving into tests, here is a brief introduction of checks you may use inside tests:

+* The macro `is` might be the mostly used check.
+It simply checks if given expression returns a true value and generates a `test-passed` or `test-failure` result accordingly.
+* The macro `skip` takes a reason and generates a `test-skipped` result.
+* The macro `signals` checks if given condition is signaled during execution.

+Please note that all the checks accepts an optional reason that can be formatted.
+When omitted, FiveAM generates a report according to arguments passed to the function.
+You may read the `check.lisp` file for more helpers.

 The macro `test` provides a simple way to define a test with given name: